2023 Solar Incentives Guide for Neenah, WI - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of your solar system's cost.
+When someone says "solar incentives," you likely think of federal incentives first.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Initially, the credit applied to 30% of the total cost — for panels, labor, equipment and accessories — although it may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the amount you can claim.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Originally, the tax credit was for 30% of the total cost – for panels, equipment, accessories and labor – although that amount may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the claim amount.

-More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit will apply to you, speak with your local Neenah solar installers.
+Click here to learn more about the new Inflation Reduction Act.
+To better understand how the new Clean Energy Credit applies to you, speak with your local Neenah solar installers.

 State & Local Solar Incentives